cameronfreer/LeanDepViz/README.md

 - `--include-prefix <prefixes>`: Comma-separated list of additional module prefixes to include
 - `--keep-all`: Disable filtering entirely (include all declarations)

-## LeanParanoia Integration
+## LeanParanoia Integration ⚠️ EXPERIMENTAL

 LeanDepViz can be integrated with [LeanParanoia](https://github.com/oOo0oOo/LeanParanoia) to verify that specific parts of your codebase are free of `sorry`, unapproved axioms, or other undesirable constructs.

+### ⚠️ Status: Experimental

+**Known Limitations**:
+- ⚠️ **Toolchain compatibility**: Only works with Lean **v4.24.0-rc1**
+- ⚠️ Newer toolchains (v4.24.0+, v4.25.0+) have linker errors
+- ⚠️ In active development, API may change

-**Note**: LeanParanoia is in early development and may have compatibility issues with certain Lean toolchains.
-The dependency graph JSON already provides useful verification metadata (sorry flags, axiom usage, unsafe declarations) without requiring LeanParanoia.
+**Recommendation**: For most users, the dependency graph JSON already provides useful verification metadata (sorry flags, axiom usage, unsafe declarations) without requiring LeanParanoia.
+Consider LeanParanoia for advanced use cases only.

+**See also**: `examples/leanparanoia-tests/` for test examples demonstrating what LeanParanoia can detect.

 ### Setup